idsc-frazzoli/rc/README.md

     carma1

-**new**: Run the Nash equilibria finder using:
+Run the Nash equilibria finder using:

-    python3 -m carma.iterative
+    carma-compute-equilibria

 # Docker